Joint Practices for Security in Agile DevelopmentStarted in December 2020

 The "Joint Practices for Agile" project team worked on the validation of the question: "How can Agile secure development be assured?"

-This added value of the PCSI framework was the driver for pitching the idea of creating of a PCSI DevSecOps Community in the PoC phase of the project.
-Within the PCSI DevSecOps Community, experts and security champions from any of the PCSI core partner organizations will have the chance to experience and collaborate on DevSecOps themes beyond the border of their own organization.
-First themes could be security testing in CI/CD pipelines and metrics for assessing the impact and benefits of security-related activities in DevSecOps.
+The added value of the PCSI framework was the driver for pitching the idea of creating of a PCSI DevSecOps Community in the PoC phase of the project.
+Within the PCSI DevSecOps Community, experts and security champions from any of the PCSI core partner organizations had the chance to experience and collaborate on DevSecOps themes beyond the border of their own organization.
+The community meetings saw the participation of security experts from ABN AMRO, Achmea, ING, and TNO.
+Three topics were discussed across a series of six meetings in total: "Security Champions and how to engage them", and the security testing principles "SAST" and "DAST".
+During the Proof-of-Concept & Pilot phase, the community building for SecDevOps proved itself as a very good idea, capable of addressing an obvious need, and worth trying to exploit out of the PCSI process.

 This project is part of the trend